 - All-Ireland Hillwalking Provinces Championship

-Please note that we are not attempting to discredit the challenge hillwalking festival or its organiser in any way.
-In fact we would be more than happy to help promote the festival if requested to by the organiser and on the condition that the festival's club competition is appropriately renamed in order to avoid unnecessary confusion.
+Please note that we are not attempting to discredit this challenge hillwalking festival or its organiser in any way.
+In fact we would be more than happy to help promote the festival if requested to by the organiser and on the condition that the festival's club competition is appropriately and consistently named in order to avoid unnecessary confusion.
 The sole purpose of this note is to clarify any confusion between two similarly named, but very different, hillwalking club competitions.